rodrigodadam/PP1/README.md

 - __Stay Within the SOLID Principles as Much as Possible__
 - __ADD TOPUP to CONTACT-ME Button__
 - __ADD About Me Single Page with more details__
+- __ADD Exemples of each service on a single pages && create a button link to .myservices-topic__

 ## Structure